zamazan4ik/awesome-pgo/README.md

 ### Other optimization techniques like BOLT

 BOLT and others certainly are not enabled by default anywhere right now.
-SO if you see a performance improvement from it - contact the upstream.
+So if you see a performance improvement from it - contact the upstream.

 ## Beyond PGO (could be covered here later as well)